Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Install pfSense on Bare Metal

-Let's not serial into the router
+Let's not use serial on the router

-J4125 mini PC BIOS over a VGA cable
+J4125 mini PC BIOS over VGA

-J4125 mini PC BIOS over a VGA cable
+J4125 mini PC BIOS over VGA

-I’ll follow this guide on YouTube.
+I’m following this guide on YouTube.
 I’ll pass on encrypting the disk since I would like to avoid entering a passphrase each time the mini PC reboots.
 A stripe disk is fine since there is only one disk.
 I have no idea what to expect yet, so I will pass on dropping to a shell for a more advanced configuration.

 Top ↩